fastify/fastify/docs/Reply.md

 ### .skipSerialization()

 Disable automatic serialization for the current reply.
 This is useful when the response payload is already serialized according to the response `Content-Type` header.
+If your payload is not a string this call will be ignored

 ```js
 fastify.get('/json-string', function (request, reply) {